marjiasdk/GroupM/README.md

 ---

-Feel free to fork the repository, explore the files, and contribute to further improving the project!
+## **License**

+This project is licensed under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute this project, provided proper credit is given to the original authors.
+See the LICENSE file for more details.

+---